ye-kyaw-thu/error-overflow/bi-lingual-induction-experiment.log.md

 ### for English-Thai (word2vec)

+The following results are re-confirming...  (for Vector_size: 200 to 500)

 | Vector Size | Window | Min-Count | Retrieval | Coverage | Accuracy |
 |-----------:|----------:|--------:|:----------:|---------:|---------:|
 | 100 | 3 | 2 | NN | 95.31% | 4.10% |